waldo-irc/ArmPi/README.md

 1. Install QEMU: https://www.qemu.org/download/#windows
 2. a.
 Either put the executables from Program Files/qemu in your path or
    b.
-Store the arm folder and the start-qemu-arm.bat in the same folder as Program Files/qemu and create a shortcut to the bat file on your desktop.
+Store the .img file in the arm folder and move the start-qemu-arm.bat and arm folder to the qemu directory, EX:Program Files/qemu, and create a shortcut to the bat file on your desktop.
 3. double click the .bat and watch magic fly -
 4. https://127.0.0.1 for the web portal.